Fundamental Rights of India

 Article 14 – Equality Before Law and Equal Protection of Law

-This means that no one is above the law.
-Every person—whether rich or poor, powerful or weak—is subject to the same law.
+Article 14 says that no one is above the law.
+Whether a person is rich or poor, powerful or weak, everyone must follow the same law.
+This is called equality before law.

-However, this does not mean that everyone must be treated exactly the same.
-The government can make special laws for:
+However, equality does not mean treating everyone exactly the same.
+The government can make special laws for women, children, and backward classes to help them grow.
+This is known as positive discrimination.

 Article 15 – Prohibition of Discrimination